 I’m showing a side by side comparison of the floor layouts with explanations of what doesn’t work for us currently and what we’re doing to overcome the frustrations.
 The ‘Existing’ layouts are from the architect’s plans, while the ‘Proposed’ layouts have been drawn by me.
+I am still hammering down some details so I may make a few changes in the final layouts, but this is more or less what we are working with.
 [You can click on the images to enlarge them if you’re viewing on a desktop, otherwise you may need to zoom in if viewing on a mobile device.]

 Back in the 1980s, a small ground floor extension was added across the back of the house.
 As much as I would have loved to increase that extension by about half a meter, it would make zero financial sense to do so, so we are having to work with the existing extension.

 Our garage attaches to the neighbouring house and we are going to detach from the neighbours by demolishing the garage and building a narrow side extension to leave an alleyway between the houses.

 - The first step on the staircase blocks the front door from opening fully.
 As a result, getting in or out of the house as a family is chaotic as we battle through coats and shoes in the small space by the door.